jonlpersson/ed-latimore/site/_posts/2020-10-21-the-best-way-to-tweet-it.md

 As Ed Latimore always says, you only need 1% of English speakers buying from you to live better than the other 99%.

-In fact, you only need a fraction of a fraction of a fraction of them to engage with your content plus a business with one product, one service, one offer to **tweet your way to a six-figure income**.
+In fact, you only need a fraction of a fraction of a fraction of them to engage with your content plus a business with one product, one service, one offer to **tweet your way to a six-figure income**

----

 So what’s the difference between someone with 10,000 followers who makes a measly $100 a month from Twitter . . .